-A monthly check of your air filters and actually changing them out on a reasonably regular basis is the most important air conditioning maintenance step you can take.
+A monthly check of your air filters and actually changing them out regularly is the most important air conditioning maintenance step you can take.
 Even better for homeowners, it’s something you can do on your own and in just a few minutes and it helps improve air quality.

 Along the side of your condenser unit are the tiny pieces of metal that make up the air vent.
 These are called “the fins”.
 It’s not hard for fins to become damaged, given their exposure to the elements.
-Even a few damaged fins can block up your air flow.
+Even a few damaged fins can block your air flow.

-Depending on the scope of the damage, you still might be able to do this on a DIY basis.
+Depending on the scope of the damage, you might be able to do this on a DIY basis.
 You can buy a “fin comb” that can pull the fins back into their correct position.

 Let’s say we have one of those August days where it’s about 80 degrees, but the skies are overcast, and the humidity is thick.
 Your air conditioning system doesn’t seem to be doing a lot to help everyone breathe a little easier.

 This is another fix that can be done DIY but might benefit from some professional assistance.
 If you have a stiff wire, you can pass it through the drain channels to try and get everything cleared.
 Or you can call us, and we’ll come out and do it for you.

-Examples of this include calibrating the thermostat, inspecting the electrical connections, ensuring the parts are property lubricated
+Examples of this include calibrating the thermostat, inspecting the electrical connections, and ensuring the parts are property lubricated.

-Our family-owned and locally operated plumbing company prioritizes your comfort and safety.
+Our family-owned and locally operated company prioritizes your comfort and safety.
 Count on our fully trained & licensed HVAC professionals to get the job done right, every time!